dgamboa/node-db2-project/README.md

 ### Task 2: Minimum Viable Product

-Build a RESTful API for an "cars" resource.
+Build a RESTful API for a "cars" resource.
 The client for this API is a car dealer.

 #### Cars Schema